deggja/netfetch/README.md

 # netfetch
-Kubernetes CLI tool that uses kubectl commands and ksniff (https://github.com/eldadru/ksniff)
+a CLI tool written in Golang that looks for implicit default deny network policies in all non-system namespaces.
+All namespaces not meeting the requirements will be listed in stdout.